Working with PBSG

 If you’re ready to explore the model that suits you best, we’d love to talk.

 The information provided in this guide is for general educational purposes only and should not be taken as legal, financial, or tax advice.
 Individual circumstances vary, and laws and regulations may change.
-If you are unsure about your obligations or what is best for your situation, we strongly recommend seeking independent advice from a qualified lawyer, accountant, or financial advisor.
+If you are unsure about your obligations or what is best for your situation, we recommend seeking independent advice from a qualified lawyer, accountant, or financial advisor.